bagustambunan/generasi-gigih-homework/README.md

     </td>
   </tr>
 </table>

-5. Buka halaman playlist dan lihat bahwa lagu-lagu berhasil ditambahkan ke dalam playlist
+5. Go to the playlist page and see that the songs have been successfully added to the playlist
 <br>
 <table>
   <tr>